ArthurKC/scaffold/README.md

 # foundry

-Simple and customizable scaffold generator as if pouring molten metal into a mold in the foundry.
+Simple and customizable scaffold generator as if pouring molten material into a mold in the foundry.

 ## feature